Deformations of Supergravity and Supersymmetry Anomalies: Introduction and summary

 To extend this procedure to all orders in the coefficient of the anomaly, certain integrability conditions have to be met, which we will spell out in detail in Section~\ref{sec:evanescent anomalies}.
 In short, the anomaly can be removed if there is no operator of ghost number higher than 1 which (anti-)commutes with the original BRST operator and which is not an (anti-)commutator of the original BRST operator with some functional derivative.
 In other words, a sufficient condition for the removal of the anomaly is the vanishing of higher ghost number cohomologies of the original BRST operator on the space of (local) functional derivatives, on which the BRST operator acts by (anti-)commutators.
 The deformation at first order in the anomaly coefficient is instead a non-trivial element of the same cohomology at ghost number 1.

 These same conditions can be phrased in the language of antifields.
 In the BV formalism, deformations of the BRST operator which remove the anomaly are associated to the cohomology at ghost number 0 of the original BRST operator, acting now on the space of functionals of fields and antifields, and obstructions to integrate them are associated to cohomologies at higher ghost number.
 However, there is an important caveat that distinguishes the problem of anomaly removal, which we are describing here, from the superficially similar one of finding the deformations of the BV master equation, as described for example in~\cite{Barnich:1993vg}.
-In the latter context, the relevant concept is the one of local cohomologies on the space of functionals of fields and antifields.
-In the supergravity case, it was shown in~\cite{Brandt:1996au} that local deformations are absent since the local cohomology at ghost number 0 is exhausted by the classical supergravity action.
+In the latter context, the relevant concept is the one of \emph{local} cohomologies on the space of functionals of fields and antifields.
+In the supergravity case, it was shown in~\cite{Brandt:1996au} that the deformations that change the symmetry transformations always involve other external supermultiplets in addition to the supergravity one.
 On the other hand, deformations of the BRST operator which remove evanescent anomalies are associated to the effective action obtained by integrating out some SQFT.
 This effective action is a \emph{non-local} functional of the supergravity fields.
-Therefore the absence of deformations of the classical supergravity action, in the sense of~\cite{Barnich:1993vg}, does not contradict the existence of a deformation of the BRST operator removing the $\UR$ supersymmetric anomaly.
+Therefore the results in~\cite{Brandt:1996au} regarding the local cohomology at ghost number 0 of new minimal $\mathcal{N} = 1$ supergravity do not contradict the existence of a deformation of the BRST operator removing the $\UR$ supersymmetric anomaly.

 We will compute explicitly such a deformation, at first order in the anomaly coefficient, in Section~\ref{sec:deformation}: the deformation is given in Eqs.~\eqref{FinalS1}, and represents our most important new result.
 It turns out that to remove the anomaly one needs to deform the BRST transformations of both the gravitino and the auxiliary fields of $\mathcal{N} = 1$ new minimal supergravity, which are the two-index antisymmetric gauge field $B_{\mu\nu}$ and the $\UR$ gauge field.
 Since supergravity is non-renormalizable, the deformation is described by operators of higher dimension.
 For this reason we also expect that the deformation necessary to remove the anomaly at all orders in the anomaly cofficient will include terms of all orders in the derivative expansion.
 We leave to the future the problem of computing higher order corrections (and possible obstructions) to the BRST transformations necessary to remove the evanescent $\UR$ superanomaly.